Kecbm/Kecbm/README.md

 ## 👩🏽‍💻 Professional

-I started working in the technology market in 2022 and am currently a Full Stack PHP Developer at BR24⚡
+I have 10 years of experience in music and am currently a Full Stack Developer at BR24⚡

 <br>
 <br>